Research Studies

 Please see the flyer for more information or contact the study team at [email protected].

-4. Suicide and Pain Study
+4. Suicide and Pain Study (recruitment on hold until 2025)

 Project lead: Dr. Sakina Rizvi